 If any parents have a few hours to spare, we would appreciate an extra pair of hands.
 Merelda looks forward to meeting you all.

 In years 7 and 8, all students study computing as part of their mandatory Technology course.
 The school also offers elective courses in Computing Studies in Years 9 – 12.

-The school has four fully equiped computer rooms with fully networked computers.
+The school has a number of fully equipped computer rooms with fully networked computers.
 Computers are also available in the library for internet research or for completing assignment work.
 In addition, rooms are progressively being set up across the school with interactive whiteboards.